msclarissawhite/localhappenings-v2/USER_MANUAL.md

 The Browse Events page provides comprehensive filtering options to help users find relevant activities.
 At the top of the page, a **text search bar** allows users to search across event names, descriptions, venues, and organizer names for quick discovery.

-Users can apply **quick toggles** for common filters including Today, Free, Family-Friendly, Young Children (0-5), Indoor, Outdoor, and Show Archived.
+Users can apply **quick toggles** for common filters including Today, Free, Family-Friendly, Young Children (0-5), Indoor, Outdoor, Mixed Indoor/Outdoor, and Show Archived.
 These toggles provide instant filtering without opening the advanced filters panel.

 For more specific searches, the **Advanced Filters** panel organizes options into multiple categories: